awsdocs/amazon-mwaa-user-guide/doc_source/samples-sql-server.md

 # Using Amazon MWAA with Amazon RDS Microsoft SQL Server<a name="samples-sql-server"></a>

 You can use Amazon Managed Workflows for Apache Airflow \(MWAA\) to connect to an [Amazon RDS Microsoft SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html)\.
-The following sample code uses Amazon Managed Workflows for Apache Airflow \(MWAA\) DAGs to connect to and execute queries on an Amazon RDS Microsoft SQL Server\.
+The following sample code uses DAGs on an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment to connect to and execute queries on an Amazon RDS Microsoft SQL Server\.

 **Topics**
 + [Version](#samples-sql-server-version)